 Rabbi Daniel Lehmann

 Aaron is the fourth generation of his family to support Yavneh’s mission.
-Aaron’s great grandparents and grandparents were early supporters of Hebrew College and Camp Yavneh.
+His great grandparents and grandparents were early supporters of Hebrew College and Camp Yavneh.
 His mother and uncles attended Yavneh as campers and as counselors and were also supporters of Yavneh.
-Aaron is the fourth generation to lead his family business, Harodite Industries, in Taunton Massachusetts.
-Aaron currently serves on the AAFA (American Apparel & Footwear Assoc.) board of directors and served for almost 15 years on the board of Kehillat Schechter Academy.
-Aaron is currently serving on the finance committee of Ner Tamid Community Day School in Sharon.
+Aaron is the also the fourth generation to lead his family business, Harodite Industries, in Taunton Massachusetts.
+Aaron served on the AAFA (American Apparel & Footwear Assoc.) board of directors and served for almost 15 years on the board of the South Area Solomon Schechter Day School.
+He is also a strong supporter of JNF and the Magen David Adom.

 Ruth lives and works in the Boston area.
 She and her family started attending Yavneh with Family Camp and now have two Camp Yavneh campers in the family.
 A librarian, Ruth grew up going to Henry S. Jacobs and Greene Family camps and graduated from Brandeis University.
 Ruth has lived and worked in Israel as part of Sherut L’am and served on the Ma’ayan board for a decade.
 The Bernsteins attend congregation Shaarei Tefillah in Newton.